 Cliff Markle (1894) posted a 6-6 win-loss mark in three years with the Yanks in two tours of duty from 1915 through 1924.
 Ken Silvestri (1916) caught for the 1941, 1946, and 1947 teams (before and after World War II) after he was brought over from the Chicago White Sox in 1940 for Bill Knickerbocker.
 He hit one homer and knocked in five runs in 33 games for the Bombers.

-And the most recent member of the Yankee May 3 birthday club is lefty-hitting first baseman Ivan Cruz (1968), who went 5-for-20 as a backup at first base for the 1997 team.
+And a more recent member of the Yankee May 3 birthday club is lefty-hitting first baseman Ivan Cruz (1968), who went 5-for-20 as a backup at first base for the 1997 team.
 He was signed as a free agent out of the Tigers’ system in November 1995.
 Lastly, catcher Chris Cannizzaro (1938), who was a Yankee for 12 days in December 1966 when they purchased him from the Mets, until the Tigers, in turn, bought his contract, never played in Pinstripes.
 Chris hit 18 home runs with 169 rbi’s with the Mets, Padres, Dodgers, and Cardinals from 1960-1974.

 Other birthdays lead off with Hall of Fame Phillie and Redlegs lefty thrower Eppa Rixey (1891), who posted a 266-251 record from 1912-1933; Chuck Hinton (1934); Davey Lopes (1945); Darren Dreifort (1972); Gabe Molina (1975); Ryan Dempster (1977); Nick Stavinoha (1982); Nate Spears (1985); Homer Bailey (1986); Ben Revere (1988); Mike Morin (1991); and Amir Garrett (1992).